decentralized-identity/didwebvh/README.md

 Here's how we do that:

 - When the specification is stable, the `spec` folder is the landing page, and past versions are linked in the `header.md` file as "past versions".
-- When a new version of the specification is ready to be worked on:
+- When a new version of the specification with breaking changes is ready to be worked on:
   - Snapshot the stable specification version by creating a new directory (e.g., `spec-v0.4`) and copying the files from the `spec` folder into the new folder